rubber-duck-software/beartest/README.md

 <img src="https://beartest-js.s3.amazonaws.com/beartest-logo.png" width="400">

-_Beartest_ is an extremely simple JavaScript test runner inspired by Baretest and Jest.
+_Beartest_ is an extremely simple JavaScript test runner inspired by Baretest, Playwright, and Jest.
 It has a tiny footprint while maintaining a familiar API.

 ### Install